 Donald Trump seems to have found a new strategy for dealing with the national debt, and investors should be worried about where the idea is coming from.
 Right before Treasury Secretary Steve Mnuchin revealed the idea, Argentina announce that it would be selling super long-term bonds.
-Those with shares in the Vanuard Long-Term Bond ETF (NYSEARCA:BLV) may want to keep an open eye on that story.
+Those with shares in the Vanuard Long-Term Bond ETF may want to keep an open eye on that story.

 There’s nothing new about super long term debt.
 The United Kingdom of Great Britain and Northern Ireland is still paying off the eternal debt it took out during the Napoleonic wars.
 The new Treasury strategy could, however, rattle some cages.